Haig Club Whisky

 Robert Haig was born at Bemersyde, the second son of James Haig and Elisabeth McDougall.

-By the time of Robert’s birth James VI was on the throne and the Haigs had acquired and important neighbour.
-The Earl of Mar had been granted the lands of Dryburgh Abbey and he was hereditary guardian of the Royal children.
+By the time of Robert’s birth James VI was on the throne and the Haigs had acquired an important neighbour: the Earl of Mar had been granted the lands of Dryburgh Abbey and he was hereditary guardian of the royal children.

-Lady Bemersyde as she was known, was made nursemaid to the Princess Elizabeth, elder sister of the future Charles I.
+Lady Bemersyde was made nursemaid to the Princess Elizabeth, elder sister of the future Charles I.

 James Haig, Robert’s father, was a reiver and a man of most turbulent and vindictive temper.